 First of all, we had to deal with the pattern (for this we raised our entire archive of LOTR references and quickly reviewed the first two parts of the film).
 And then adapted these patterns to the customer’s figure.
 Well, then the most interesting began…

-Fortunately, (but unfortunately for us) in Moscow it is almost impossible to find the leather with such a “shabby” look. 🙂 So we had to polish all the details before the assembly.
+Fortunately, (but unfortunately for us) it was almost impossible to find the leather with such a “shabby” look. 🙂 So we had to put a lot of work to age/weather all the details before the assembly.

 And then again after the assembly … but already in those places where it was necessary to imitate shabbiness.
 We also polished all the edges of the wrapping bands, because otherwise they had a “new” look after the knife.